attTuo/gallery_of_work/README.md

 # Gallery of work

 *Fully responsive NextJS web application created to show off work by a friend of mine.
-Application features gallery pages for different kinds of works, as well as a about page and a page for interior design projects*
+Application features gallery pages for different kinds of works, as well as an about page and a page for interior design projects*

 - Made with NextJS, TailwindCss, and daisyUI components
 - Application uses Next 13 App Router (beta)